🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 After the incident, Morpho Labs rolled back the update.
 In an April 11 post on X, the team confirmed it had been informed about the issue and took steps to fix it.
 They said all user funds within the main Morpho Protocol were safe and unaffected.

 The update that caused the issue was meant to improve how transactions are handled.
-However, the change ended up generating some transactions incorrectly, which opened the door for the exploit.
+However, the change ended up generating some transactions incorrectly, which opened the door for the vulnerability.
 Morpho Labs said that it has found the problem and fixed it.

 Meanwhile, cybersecurity firm Kaspersky recently reported that hackers are distributing fake Microsoft Office add-ins on SourceForge.
 What did they do?
 Read the full story.